vs alternatives¶

 Operational surface¶

-projection: one CRD, one Deployment, one container.
+projection: two CRDs (ProjectionandClusterProjection), one Deployment, one container.
 Distroless, multi-arch.
 ClusterRole is*/*(see Security for narrowing recommendations).- Reflector: one CRD, one Deployment.
 RBAC naturally narrower (reads/writes ConfigMaps/Secrets only).

 - Kyverno: multi-controller control plane, admission webhooks, report controllers.
 Significantly more surface, but you probably already run it.